ChaunceyQuam/extinction/README.md

 This assignment examines whether we are undergoing a sixth mass extinction based on data from the [International Union for Conservation of Nature (IUCN) redlist](https://www.iucnredlist.org/).
 Throughout this assignment, we try to replicate a study by Gerardo Ceballos and colleagues in assessing the current rates of species extictions, particularly, the mammals, birds, vertebrates and other vertebrates and comparing them to the background extinction rates, which are assumed to be between 0.1 - 1 species extinction per million species per year E/MSY).
-We will use REST API to pull data about species and regular expression to extract their extinction dates.
+We will use RESTful API to pull data about species and regular expression to extract their extinction dates.
 Here, we transform the data into regular data to make our final graphs and draw a conclusion.

 ## assignment